A geometric approach to K-homology for Lie manifolds: From abstract operators to tame Dirac operators

 If $M$ is a compact manifold with embedded corners, it is understood that a decomposition into closed faces is given, which are themselves compact manifolds with embedded corners inheriting the induced decomposition into faces.
 The set of codimension $k$ faces of $M$ is denoted by $\F_{k}M$.

 We will consider Lie manifold structures on manifolds with embedded corners \cite{ALN}.
 Any such structure on $M$ is given by an almost injective Lie algebroid $\A$, the latter being integrable by \cite{Deb} into a unique, up to isomorphism, $s$-connected Lie groupoid $\G$.
-By a slight abuse of notation, we will continue to call Lie manifold any pair $(M,\G)$ such that \begin{enumerate} \item $\G\rightrightarrows M$ is a Lie groupoid over $M$; \item $M_{0}=M\setminus \partial M$ is saturated and $\G_{M_{0}}=M_{0}\times M_{0}$. \end{enumerate}
+We call \emph{integrated Lie manifold} any pair $(M,\G)$ such that \begin{enumerate} \item $\G\rightrightarrows M$ is a Lie groupoid over $M$; \item $M_{0}=M\setminus \partial M$ is saturated and $\G_{M_{0}}=M_{0}\times M_{0}$, \item $\G$ is amenable. \end{enumerate}